eclipse-iceoryx/iceoryx/iceoryx_examples/complexdata/README.md

 }
 ```

-To print the elements of the `floatStack`, we pop elements until it's empty.
+To print the elements of the `floatStack`, we pop elements until the stack is empty.

 ```cpp
 auto stackCopy = sample->floatStack;